for help does not mean we are weak or incompetent. It usually indicates an advanced level of honesty and intelligence.

 Suicide Prevention Lifeline: 1-800-273-TALK (8255)

 checklist is taken out of the book: Real Men Do Cry: A Quarterback's Inspiring Story of Tackling Depression and

-Surviving Suicide Loss by Eric Hipple, former NFL Quarterback for
+Surviving Suicide Loss by Eric Hipple, former NFL Quarterback for the Detroit Lions (2008).

-This is the checklist he found at U of Michigan Depression Center, and wished that he had this checklist of symptoms of depression
+the checklist he found at U of Michigan Depression Center, and wished that he had this checklist of symptoms of depression

 for himself in high school and that he knew the signs so that he could have seen them in his own son, Jeff.
 Jeff

 died by suicide at the age of 15.
 Looking back, Eric realizes that Jeff had been suffering silently with depression.
 Eric

-tells us that although it is too late to save his son, his hope is that he saves
+tells us that although it is too late to save his son, his hope is that he saves other lives by educating them about depression.

-For each statement below, insert a number score:
+below, insert a number score:

 0=never/not at all

 2=More than half the days